How to Screen a Rental Applicant Who Doesn't Provide an SSN

 Rental history usually includes late payments, missed payments, history of property damage, or leaving properties without giving notice.

 It’s generally hard to find this information (except missed payments) on any screening report.
-You may find late payments on a credit report, but that’s dependent on a landlord having the desire to report it.
+Late payments may be found on a credit report, but that’s dependent on a landlord’s desire to report them (and they must be at least 30 days late to be reported).

 In these cases, the best thing to do is to call the prior landlord(s) and ask about their rental history directly.
 You will not need a social security number.